It started as a curiosity experiment

 That last problem led me to RenderCV, an open-source library that lets you take structured data and output a properly formatted CV programmatically.
 Massive shoutout to that project.

-The scoring layer was the real breakthrough
+Why job match scoring was the real breakthrough

 I added another LLM to score each job against my profile.
 Match percentage, strengths, gaps, honest assessment.